AriFordsham/GHCWiki/building/preparation/windows.md

 # Setting up a Windows system for building GHC

 Installing the following will get you a working build environment with MSYS (alternatively, [install Cygwin](building/windows/cygwin)).
 For your convenience we've cached a working set of build tools that you can download.
-Note: do not install anything in a directory that contains spaces, because the GHC build system is not capable of handling paths with spaces in.
+Note: we recommend not installing anything in a directory that contains spaces.

 - First install a recent stable version of [GHC](http://www.haskell.org/ghc/download.html).